 List of Important Machinery and Equipments:

-Thermal Conductivity Apparatus, Composite Wall Apparatus, Heat Transfer in Helical Coils, Multipass Shell and Tube Heat Exchanger, Parallel Flow – Counter Flow Heat Exchanger with Data Logging Facility, Double Pipe Heat Exchanger, Shell and Tube Condenser, Drop Wise and Film Wise Condensation Apparatus, Vertical Condenser, Emissivity Measuring Apparatus, Heat Transfer through Lagged Pipe, Heat Transfer through Natural Convection, Heat Transfer in Agitated Vessels, Forced Convection Apparatus, Heat Transfer through Pin Fin Apparatus, Composite Wall Apparatus, Apparatus for Determining Thermal Conductivity of Liquids and Metal Rods.
+Thermal Conductivity Apparatus, Composite Wall Apparatus, Heat Transfer in Helical Coils, Multipass Shell and Tube Heat Exchanger, Parallel Flow – Counter Flow Heat Exchanger with Data Logging Facility, Double Pipe Heat Exchanger, Shell and Tube Condenser, Drop Wise and Film Wise Condensation Apparatus, Vertical Condenser, Emissivity Measuring Apparatus, Heat Transfer through Lagged Pipe, Heat Transfer through Natural Convection, Heat Transfer in Agitated Vessels, Forced Convection Apparatus, Heat Transfer through Pin Fin Apparatus, Composite Wall Apparatus.

 Chemical Reaction Engineering Laboratory